chemosim-lab/ProLIF/docs/source/api.rst

 ProLIF comes with a set of functions that should help users analyse the results produced by the package more easily.
 The documentation for these functions can be found in the :ref:`source/modules/utils:Helper functions` section.
+You can also find classes to plot the resulting interaction fingerprints in the :ref:`source/modules/plotting:Plotting` section